Everything you need to know about hard water and how an electronic water descaler can help

 What is hard water?

-Minerals such as magnesium and calcium are the culprits that result in hard water.
+Minerals such as magnesium and calcium are the culprits.
 Guilty as charged!
-The greater the amount of calcium and magnesium ions that are present in the water determine the hardness.
-In comparison, soft water has minimal amounts of these mineral ions.
-Instead, soft water usually consists of greater amounts of sodium or salt.
+The greater the amount of calcium and magnesium ions present determines the hardness.

 Hard water in the UK